 Several patrons—largely tourists—were in various states of bondage throughout the café.
 Some had clothespins latched to their bodies, others were handcuffed to the tables or burnt with candle wax, and most had been whipped at least once.
 Some of the menu choices were also sadistic.
 Lviv has exceptional food, including eastern Tatar cuisine, but the city also claims less delectable dishes like grilled goldfish, fried pig snout, cold animal fat and pickled watermelon.
 The Masoch Café dove into the bizarre with options like bull penis soup.
 In more recent years, these dishes adopted more provocative names like Size Matters for bull balls, Love Ritual for fruit fondue and Mister or Mistress for snail-filled varenyky (think pierogi).
 I stuck with two shots of vodka and a bottle of Lvivske, a three-century-old beer brand originally crafted in a monastery.

-Despite the premise, Masoch Café is not the all-out masochistic party one might imagine.
+premise, Masoch Café is not the all-out masochistic party one might imagine.
 The servers dole out occasional whip cracks at random, but the heavier stuff usually comes by request.
 And my request was a full-on lashing.
 The waitress spoke little or no English, but when I waved with a sheepish grin, she knew what I had in mind.
 Like a Gulag-trained enforcer, she handcuffed my wrists and forced me to stand bent over the table.

 “Fuck!”
 I yelled as the cat o’ nine tails landed squarely between my shoulder blades.

 “No fuck!” the waitress yelled back.
 I briefly pondered if her words had deeper meaning when the whip crashed down on my back again.
 My hostel friends cheered and laughed, and the rest of the café patrons turned to watch.

 The waitress continued the assault.
 I was uncertain how many shades my back now had, but I knew none of them were grey.